Exploring Chicago: Best South Loop Restaurants

 Located: 1120 S Michigan Ave, Chicago, IL 60605

-What is now known as a chain restaurant across Chicago and other major cities started at this very location in 2006.
-Yolk is a wildly successful breakfast and brunch spot that offers an extensive menu paired with a super bright and rejuvenating ambiance!
-With seasonal specials and a rotating coffee selection, this is a hot spot for breakfast in the city.
-Be sure to get there early though, as they do close at 3 PM daily and the line occasionally runs out the door!
-Take the edge off of waiting for a table by ordering one of their flavorful bloody mary’s.
+Now known as a chain restaurant across Chicago and other major cities, Yolk started at this very location in 2006.
+Yolk is a wildly successful breakfast and brunch spot that offers an extensive menu paired with a super bright and rejuvenating ambiance.
+With seasonal specials and a rotating coffee selection, this hot spot for breakfast serves as city mainstay.
+Get there early though because they do close at 3 PM daily, and the line occasionally runs out the door.
+Take the edge off of waiting for a table by ordering one of their flavorful Bloody Mary’s.

-Favorite meal: Out of all the brunch classics and fun spins on familiar dishes, we recommend trying out the Croque Madame.
-This dish is made up of layers of grilled ham, turkey, swiss, and thin challah french toast, topped with a sunny side egg.
-A savory and delectable way to start your day!
+Out of all the brunch classics and fun spins on familiar dishes, we recommend trying the Croque Madame.
+This dish contains layers of grilled ham, turkey, Swiss, and thin challah french toast, topped with a sunny side egg – a savory and delectable way to start your day.

 Mercat a la Planxa